hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

    To create a direct shortcut on your desktop (optional), right click on the saved session name and choose *Create a desktop shortcut* (see image below).
-An icon will appear on your Desktop that will start MobaXterm and open a session in the relevant cluster.
+An icon will appear on your Desktop that will start MobaXterm and open a session in the corresponding cluster.

 .. figure:: access_using_mobaxterm/mobaxterm_session_shortcut.png
    :align: center